 First Things First: How to Record Your Swing

 You can't analyze what you can't see.
 Your smartphone is your most valuable tool here.
-But how you record is just as important as what you record.
+But how you record your swing is just as important as what you record.
 For a complete picture, you need two specific camera angles.

 The "Down-the-Line" (DTL) View